jbirddog/blue/README.md

 ## TODOs

 1. Consider taking a bvm file that contains the full memory mapping.
 State can be dumped/restored this way
+1. Print error messages to disambiguate exit status
+1. Expand BlueVM data at start of code buffer to 256 bytes